Relationships are central to our culture

 After five weeks of weekly meetings, we will host a 2.5 hour session where all groups will have 20 minutes to present their work.

 In the weeks leading up to the final presentations, we will work with you to identify the key stakeholders we should invite to the meeting.
-Past attendees have included Minister Nanaia Mahuta (former New Zealand Minister of Māori Development), Minster Carolyn Bennett (Canada’s Minister of Crown-Indigenous Relations), as well as a number of other government, industry and community members.
+Past attendees have included Minister Nanaia Mahuta (former New Zealand Minister of Māori Development), Minster Carolyn Bennett (Canada’s former Minister of Crown-Indigenous Relations), as well as a number of other government, industry and community members.

 The Final Presentations are both a celebration of what the cohort was able to accomplish in the preceding five (short!) weeks as well as a demonstration of the power of Indigenous collaboration.